 Before the spinach has a chance to cook or wilt, pour in the egg mixture.
 It’s okay if the eggs don’t fully cover the vegetables.
 Top with the crumbled feta or cheese of choice.

-Transfer the frittata to the oven and bake for about 15 minutes, or just until the center is set.
+Transfer it to the oven and bake for about 15 minutes, or just until the center is set.
 The total cooking time will vary slightly depending on the type of skillet used and how much the eggs had set while on the stovetop.
 It’s okay if the eggs still jiggle a little in the center; they will continue to cook through residual heat for a few minutes after it is removed from the oven.
 Avoid overcooking the frittata.

 This is delicious!
 The base recipe is really solid, and like everybody else, I had a lot of fun with various add-ins and flavor combos.
 Hearty, filling, and delicious!